thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>Webinar on how A*STAR researchers collaborated with ecosystem partners and navigated through challenges to deliver automation solutions in the fight against COVID-19
       <br>
       <br>Learning Outcomes:
-      <br>•Share the RAVE Project as an example of transforming how the Singapore Public Service works, to be even more effective in serving Singaporeans, and in Building Our Future Singapore
+      <br>• Share the RAVE Project as an example of transforming how the Singapore Public Service works, to be even more effective in serving Singaporeans, and in Building Our Future Singapore
       <br>
  <a href="https://www.eventbrite.sg/e/automating-covid-19-diagnostic-testing-timely-response-to-national-needs-tickets-120138592765">Click here to register.</a>
     </td>